 - Healthwise Solutions

 The Internet is part of our everyday lives, and that’s a good thing!
 But with screens and online activities multiplying, our connectivity is rapidly growing, increasing the risk of our Internet use becoming problematic.
-Hyperconnectivity can have negative psychological, physical and social impacts, such as the deterioration of interpersonal relationships, anxiety, isolation, lower self-esteem and performance, sleep and posture problems, etc.
+Hyperconnectivity can have negative psychological, physical and social impacts, such as the deterioration of interpersonal relationships, anxiety, isolation, lower self-esteem and performance, sedentary lifestyle, sleep and posture problems, etc.

 Capsana developed the PAUSE campaign, with the support of Quebec’s Secrétariat à la jeunesse, to better face our new connected reality, which affects the majority of Quebecers, particularly young people, who are more “connected”.